-In 2007, approximately 925,000 people resided within the Grand River watershed, the majority living in the cities of Kitchener, Waterloo, Cambridge, Guelph and Brantford.
-About 3 per cent of the land use is urban, 79 per cent is rural and agricultural and 18 per cent is natural area.
-The watershed represents a diverse area, ranging from intense agricultural production to large, and rapidly expanding urban areas.
+In 2021, approximately one million people resided within the Grand River watershed with 80% of them living in the cities of Kitchener, Waterloo, Cambridge, Guelph and Brantford.
+About 14% of the watershed is urban, 61% is rural and agricultural, while 26% per cent is wetlands and forests.
+The watershed represents a diverse area, ranging from intense agricultural production to large and rapidly densifying residential urban cores and expanding commercial and industrial areas.

-Approximately 82 per cent of the population of the Grand River watershed relies on groundwater for water supply, while the remainder depends on surface water sources, mostly the Grand River.
-The City of Brantford and the Six Nations of the Grand River Territory extract 100 per cent of their domestic water supply from the Grand River.
+Approximately 82% of the population relies on groundwater for water supply, while the remainder depends on surface water sources, mostly from the Grand River.
+The City of Brantford and the Six Nations of the Grand River Territory extract all their domestic water supply from the Grand River.

-According to the 2006 census, the Regional Municipality of Waterloo was the fourth-fastest growing urban area in the province, with a growth rate of nearly nine per cent between the years 2001-2006.
-The Growth Plan for the Greater Golden Horseshoe, released by the province in 2006, anticipates continued high rates of growth and intensification of use in the watershed's cities over the next 25 years.
+Figure 1.
+Grand River Watershed

-The wise management of our natural resources is essential to ensure a sustainable and healthy watershed which continues to meet the ongoing needs of a growing population.
+According to the 2021 census, the Kitchener-Waterloo-Cambridge metropolitan area grew almost 10% between the years 2016-2021, surpassing the growth rate of 22 of the 25 largest municipalities in Canada.
+The Growth Plan for the Greater Golden Horseshoe (2020) anticipates watershed municipality populations to exceed 1.5 million people by 2051.
+As such, the wise management of our natural resources will be essential to ensure a sustainable and healthy watershed which continues to meet the ongoing needs of a growing population.